Grimmys/rpg_tactical_fantasy_game/README.md

 If you would rather run directly from the source \(or want to develop the game\), make sure to have [Python](https://python.org) installed and run `python -m pip install -r requirements` in the repository folder.

-Then you can run `python main.py` or "./main.py" in linux operation system to start the game.
+Then you can run `python main.py` or "./main.py" (only for for Python 3) in linux operation system to start the game.

 ## Keys